VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Experiments

 \subsection{Metrics}

-For closed-loop evaluation, we use the official metrics of CARLA.
-Route Completion indicates the percentage of the route distance completed by an agent.
-Infraction Score indicates the degree of infractions happening along the route.
-Typical infractions include running red lights, collisions with pedestrians, \etc. Each type of infraction has a corresponding penalty coefficient, with more infractions happening, Infraction Score becomes lower.
-Driving Score serves as the product between the Route Completion and the Infraction Score, which is the main metric for evaluation.
+On the CARLA benchmark, we employ its official closed-loop metrics, Route Completion (RC), Infraction Score (IS) and Driving Score (DS).
+DS is the product between RC and IS, which serves as the main metric.
 In benchmark evaluation, most works adopt a rule-based wrapper to reduce the infraction.
-For fair comparisons with other methods, we follow the common practice of adopting a rule-based wrapper over the learning-based policy.

-For open-loop evaluation, L2 distance and collision rate are adopted to show which degree the learned policy drives similar to the expert demonstrations.
-In ablation experiments, we adopt open-loop metrics for evaluation, considering open-loop metrics are fast to calculate and more stable.
+For a fair comparison, we follow the common practice of adopting a rule-based wrapper over the learning-based policy, which is similar to Transfuser~\citep{transfuser}.
+We also conduct open-loop evaluation using the L2 displacement error and collision rate.
+In most ablations, we adopt open-loop metrics by default because they are faster to evaluate and more stable.
 We use the official autonomous agent of CARLA to generate the validation set on the Town05 Long benchmark for open-loop evaluation, and the results are averaged over all validation samples.

+On the NAVSIM benchmark, its official closed-loop metrics such as PDMS are adopted.
+On the 3DGS-based benchmark, we use safety-critical metrics grounded in real-world driving analytics: Collision Ratio (CR, sum of Dynamic and Static Collision Ratios) evaluates interaction safety in dense traffic, while Deviation Ratio (DR, combining Positional and Heading Deviation Ratios) and Average Deviation Distance (ADD) jointly assess trajectory consistency with expert human demonstrations.